-United Network for Organ Sharing, a nonprofit that manages the nation’s transplant system under federal contract, agreed to the review Friday, the same day that an urgent request was made by U.S. Health and Human Services Secretary Kathleen Sebelius, UNOS spokeswoman Anne Paschke said.
+The United Network for Organ Sharing, a nonprofit that manages the nation’s transplant system under federal contract, agreed to the review Friday, the same day Sebelius sent an urgent request for it to look at its policy, UNOS spokeswoman Anne Paschke said.

-But because the review process involves research and public comment and because there’s not enough organ donations for children, the nation’s transplant system won’t likely be able to save the life of Sarah Murnaghan, who could die within weeks without a transplant of lungs.
+But because the review process involves research and public comment, which take time, and because there are not enough organ donations for children, the nation’s transplant system may not be able to save Sarah’s life.

 When pressed on this emerging reality, Paschke stated: “I don’t have anything additional to add.”

 Paschke urged more Americans to look at an organ donation website.